racket/racket/racket/src/cs/README.txt

    Select this mode by setting the `PLT_CS_JIT` environment variable.

-   In development mode or when the "cs" suffix is used for build mode, compiled ".zo" files in this mode are written to a "cs" subdirectory of "compiled".
+   When the "cs" suffix is used for build mode, compiled ".zo" files in this mode are written to a "cs" subdirectory of "compiled".

-In development mode or when the "cs" suffix is used for build mode, set the `PLT_ZO_PATH` environment variable to override the path used for ".zo" files.
-For example, you may want to preserve a normal build while also building in machine-code mode with `PLT_CS_DEBUG` set, in which case setting `PLT_ZO_PATH` to something like "ta6osx-debug" could be a good idea.
+Set the `PLT_ZO_PATH` environment variable to override the path used for ".zo" files.
+For example, you may want to preserve a normal build while also building in machine-code mode with `PLT_CS_DEBUG` set, in which case setting `PLT_ZO_PATH` to something like "compiled/debug" could be a good idea.

 ========================================================================